mttaggart/python-cs/div/lesson.md

  Armed with this concept, students should be able to use a `while` loop to produce a simple integer division algorithm—even accounting for remainders.

+ ### div-1.py
+ A simple switch of + to - of the code from mult-5.py.
+It will work sometimes, but rarely.
+It isn't the correct algorithm for this.
+Often you'll notice the answer comes back negative.
+But we *know* we have to stop at 0.
+How can we do that?

+ The easiest way is to use the arrival at 0 as a condition to stop our looping.
+ That's what `while` loops are for.